ScottArbeit/Grace/README.md

 When running `grace watch`, Grace uses [SignalR](https://dotnet.microsoft.com/en-us/apps/aspnet/signalr) to create a live, two-way communication channel between client and server.

-This connection allows Grace to do everything it does to connect you to everyone else working in your repository in real-time.
-Events happening across the repository can trigger actions both locally and on the server.
+This connection allows Grace to do All The Cool Things.
+Things like connecting you in real-time to everyone else working in your repository.
+Things like auto-rebasing.
+Things like watching for a set of events in your repository, notifying you when you want to be notified, and running custom local actions.

-And it lets you share your code with team members faster than ever.
+Things like sharing your code with team members instantly, for those times when you need another set of eyes on it, or just want to show them something cool.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)